How Do Churches Get Funding to Build?

 Research local community development corporations, housing authorities, and family foundations for grant opportunities aligned with your church's community impact mission.

-Method 7: Bridge Financing Solutions
+What Is Method 7: Bridge Financing Solutions?

 Churches often face timing challenges when construction must begin before capital campaign pledges are fully collected.
 Bridge loans provide short-term financing secured by future pledge payments, enabling projects to proceed on schedule.